microsoft/purview-data-governance-masterclass/Lab-01 - Introduction and Overview.md

 Next cover the Industry Challenges and an Introduction to Microsoft Purview.

 At a summary level - Purview – Data Governance contains two main components:
-- The Data Map – technical metadata and lineage from source are ingested and structured via logical constructs of domains & collections.
+- The Data Map – technical metadata and lineage from source are ingested and structured via the logical constructs of Domains & Collections.
 - The Data Catalogue - organizing, annotating, and publishing data, so that its accessible and understood by end-users, reflecting enterprise terminology and context.
 The abstraction of “data products” provide the linkage to the technical metadata and lineage from the data map.

 ![Purview Overview](./assets/purview_summary.png)